Castlight Health (CSLT) to Release Earnings on Tuesday

-Castlight Health (NYSE:CSLT) will be releasing its earnings data after the market closes on Tuesday, August 3rd.
-Analysts expect Castlight Health to post earnings of ($0.02) per share for the quarter.
-Persons interested in registering for the company’s earnings conference call can do so using this link.
+Castlight Health (NYSE:CSLT) is scheduled to be issuing its quarterly earnings data after the market closes on Tuesday, August 3rd.
+Analysts expect the company to announce earnings of ($0.02) per share for the quarter.
+Individual interested in registering for the company’s earnings conference call can do so using this link.

-Castlight Health (NYSE:CSLT) last issued its earnings results on Thursday, April 29th.
-The software maker reported ($0.01) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.04) by $0.03.
-The business had revenue of $35.06 million for the quarter.
+Castlight Health (NYSE:CSLT) last posted its earnings results on Thursday, April 29th.
+The software maker reported ($0.01) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.04) by $0.03.
+The company had revenue of $35.06 million during the quarter.
 Castlight Health had a negative net margin of 6.20% and a negative return on equity of 1.86%.
 On average, analysts expect Castlight Health to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 About Castlight Health